charlesm93/charlesm93.github.io/_pages/library.md

 ### Mathematical statistics

-Time for theory.
-Honestly, I need to do more of it.
-Here are some great books with a proper mathematical treatment of statistics:
+Here are some great books with a proper mathematical treatment of statistics.

 * **Statistical Inference** by George Casella and Roger Berger.
 * **Theoretical Statistics** by Robert Keener. *Note: more advanced than the previous.
 PhD level.*

+Unfortunately, it is not always clear how to bridge the theory and the applications.